nhs-r-community/git_training/exercises/README.md

+#### -> This is the README.md file.
+GitHub (or GitLab) will open this file as a landing page whenever the file is present.
+This could either be the repository's top level or a folder containing a README.md.

-#### -> Feel free to practice with adding, deleting or editing the above files, then following the [standard git command workflow](https://github.com/nhs-r-community/git_training/blob/hr_update/guides/intro_to_git.md#5-commit-your-changes-follow-standard-git-command-workflow) to push these changes to your branch.
+Feel free to practice with adding, deleting or editing the above files, then following the [standard git command workflow](https://github.com/nhs-r-community/git_training/blob/hr_update/guides/intro_to_git.md#5-commit-your-changes-follow-standard-git-command-workflow) to push these changes to your branch.

-#### You can also either run an R script and/or a Python script should you wish to practice developing code using version control.
+You can also either run an R script and/or a Python script should you wish to practice developing code using version control.